-Sharing your IDE settings
+Share your IDE settings

-The settings you can sync include: IDE themes, keymaps, color schemes, system settings, UI settings, menus and toolbars settings, project view settings, editor settings, code completion settings, parameter name hints, live templates, code styles, and the list of enabled and disabled plugins.
+The settings you can sync include: IDE themes, keymaps, color schemes, system settings, UI settings, menus and toolbar settings, project view settings, editor settings, code completion settings, parameter name hints, live templates, code styles, and the list of enabled and disabled plugins.

-By configuring a settings repository.
-This allows you to sync any configurable components (except for the list of enabled and disabled plugins), but requires setting up a Git repository with the settings you want to share.
+Via the Settings Repository plugin: it allows you to sync any configurable components (except for the list of enabled and disabled plugins) but requires setting up a Git repository with the settings you want to share.

-This option is useful if you want to implement the same settings among your team-members or to use your custom settings storage.
+This option is useful if you want to enforce the same IDE settings among your team-members or to use your custom settings storage.

 By exporting the settings you want to share as a ZIP archive and then importing them to a different IDE installation.
-You can export you code style settings, Git settings, including registered GitHub accounts, the Debugger settings, Registry keys, look and feel, and more.
+You can export your code style settings, Git settings, including registered GitHub accounts, the Debugger settings, Registry keys, look and feel, and more.

-Share settings through Settings Sync
+Share settings via the Settings Sync plugin

 Sync settings between IDE instances